Thurn's: Ownership

 Robert Thurn and his two brothers sold the store to Albert Thurn in 1988.
 Albert's ownership marks the 4th generation of Thurn to own the store.
 Albert, his brother Anton, his son Alec and sister Teresa all work at the store.
 His father Robert Thurn died in February 2014.

 Other

 On November 2, 1992, Thurn's made the front page of the Columbus Dispatch when Presidential candidate Bill Clinton visited Thurn's while on the campaign trail.

 New York magazine and Time magazine food columnist Josh Ozersky hosted a sampling of his favorite meats from Thurn's.
 The sampling was held on September 10, 2011 at Thurn's.

 Products

 Thurn's uses the same recipes and methods used by the store approximately 100 years ago and all of their meats come from suppliers in Ohio.

 Thurn's carries over 70 products.
 Capicola, double smoked bacon, schinken, smoked tongue, blood sausage, and smoked pork chops are some of their best selling products.

 Thurn's was the first supplier of cottage ham in Columbus.

-Currently, Thurn's is open to the public three days a week.
+Until 25 May 2025Thurn's was open to the public three days a week.
 They usually sell until they run out of product.

+Currently, they are open sporadically (typically near holidays).
+They announce dates on their Facebook page.